jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 63
 Give an overview of the Application Layer.

-- The Application layer is the highest layer in the TCP/IP model and encompasses the ==[look up corresponding OSI layers]== layers of the OSI model.
+- The Application layer is the highest layer in the TCP/IP model which roughly maps to the  the Application, Presentation, and Session layers of the OSI model.
-- This layer allows various actual internet services like the web, email, ftp, etc. to operate by providing the structure for these various process to operate
+- This layer allows various actual internet services like the web, email, ftp, etc. to operate by providing the structure for these various processes to transmit messages.
+For example, the HTTP protocol transmits request and response messages (generally as text) composed as part of the Application layer as encapsulated data within the lower levels (Transport, Internet, Link).

 ---